 - Product List Performance — this allows you to understand which products provide the best conversion.

 Thus, enhanced eCommerce Analytics gives us insight into several critical aspects:

 - What is the average order value, and what does it depend on?

 - What are the dynamics of the popularity of our products?

-Please be aware that Google Analytics does not provide advanced features by default.
-It is necessary to activate them on the Google Analytics eCommerce dashboard.
+Please be aware, Google Analytics does not provide progressive analytics tools by default.
+It is necessary to activate them on the Analytics eCommerce dashboard.

 Pay attention to the following:

 - Customer acquisition report.

 - Income from referral traffic.